ricab/scope_guard/README.md

 ### Type deduction and SFINAE

-Template argument deduction allows the underlying callback type to be automatically derived from the argument.
-That type &ndash; `Callback` in the signature [above](#signature) &ndash; is then provided as the nested type `callback_type`.
-Given a scope guard object `guard`, it can be accessed with `decltype(guard)::callback_type`.

 The function `make_scope_guard` is _SFINAE-friendly_.
 In other words, an invalid application of `make_scope_guard` by the compiler when trying to